palantir/go-java-launcher/README.md

 ### [Experimental] Graal Native Image support

 > [!WARNING]
-> **WARNING: Support for native images is `experimental` and may be either removed or promoted in the future.
-Use at your own risk.**
+> Support for native images is experimental and may be either removed or promoted in the future.
+Use at your own risk.

 Go-java-launcher supports running GraalVM Native Images.
 For example: